Epidurals and Ecstasy?

 I love her story because it so clearly illustrates how numbing your pain really numbs your pleasure as well.

 Now I will share that this woman identifies herself as extremely orgasmic in general, so her body is trained to easily react to genital stimulation with pleasure.
-This is why I am such a fan of this orgasmic training for women in preparation for pregnancy.
-We discuss training for pleasure on all levels in the Ecstatic Birth Training Sessions.
+This is why I am such a fan of sensual expansion for women in preparation for pregnancy.
+We discuss training for pleasure on all levels in OBABY, my signature Ecstatic Birth Training for Mothers-to-be.

 The bottom line on the epidural is this- You can definitely choose to have an epidural and still experience ecstasy in birth.
 However, if you want to maximize your potential for ecstasy in birth on all levels, including physical, it is best to allow your body to feeeeel every delicious drop of birth in all of its primal intensity and rock with that!